inspektor-gadget/Contribfest-KubeCon-Europe2025/labs/build-your-first-gadget/README.md

     gadget_submit_buf(ctx, &events, event, sizeof(*event));
 ```

 Here the first lines reserves a spot for our new event in the `events` map.
-After setting the `timestamp_raw` member to the current timestamp we are submitting the event.
+After setting the `timestamp_raw` member to the current timestamp we then submit the event.
 At this point Inspektor Gadget can read this event from userspace and do all its magic.

-Now we have all the informations and can add more information to our gadget.
+Now we have all the informations and can add more data to our gadget.
 The most important part would be getting all the container or kubernetes information where the event originated from.
 Therefore, if a file was opened in a container named `MyContainer` we want to see that.

 Fortunatly Inspektor Gadget helps us out again and does the heavy lifting.
-The framework provides us with a special structure named `gadget_process` that we need to include in our `struct event` as a member.
+The framework provides us with a special structure named `gadget_process` that we can include in our `struct event` as a member.
 Populating that new member can also be done by calling `gadget_process_populate(...)`.
 The documentation for `gadget_process_populate` can be found [on our website](https://inspektor-gadget.io/docs/latest/gadget-devel/gadget-ebpf-api#helpers)

-Your next task is to add these parts in our gadget, so it can show container information alongside its events
+Your next task is to add the `gadget_process` struct to our gadget and populate it, so it can show container information alongside its events

 <details>
 <summary>Solution</summary>